-A new pilot program between Oregon’s public community colleges and universities will begin to offer students the option of obtaining a degree through “Reverse Transfer.”
-This recognizes students’ achievements with an associate’s degree after they have transferred to a 4-year school and have accumulated the credits needed to fulfill the 2-year degree program requirements.
-It also recognizes the degree completion for the community college, which receives no “credit” for the degree through current data measures tracking completions.
+A pilot program between Oregon’s public community colleges and universities offers students the option of obtaining a degree through "Reverse Transfer."
+This recognizes students’ achievements with an associate degree after they have transferred to a 4-year school and have accumulated the credits needed to fulfill the 2-year degree program requirements.
+It also recognizes the degree completion for the community college, which receives no "credit" for the degree through current data measures tracking completions.

-Oregon Tech has joined a pilot program with Klamath Community College (KCC).
-You might be eligible for an associate degree from KCC if you:
+Oregon Tech has joined a pilot program with Klamath Community College (KCC), Mt.
+Hood Community College (MHCC), and Clackamas Community College (CCC).
+You might be eligible for an associate degree from one of these schools if you:

 - Are currently admitted to Oregon Tech